Aliz Team | 2022-04-19

 Scale: Technical assessment of desirable cloud services is needed in advance.
 Can resources be scaled back?
 Is there an existing Google-managed service that can be leveraged?
 Cloud hardware is normally much faster than existing platforms, so knowing how to scale existing business applications is essential.

-Secure: Google Cloud provides all the tools needed to create a multilayered, identity-centric security model.
+Secure: the Google Cloud Platform provides all the tools needed to create a multilayered, identity-centric security model.
 It's essential to know what existing security tools are in place, and where compliance regulations impact the business (if applicable).

 According to Google, your business’s cloud readiness is determined by current business practices.
 To change a business’s culture not only takes time but also requires a change in business practices.

 Three phases define the type of cloud journey.

 Tactical: A tactical approach to cloud migration focuses on cutting costs and moving to the cloud with minimal disruption.
 Migration is typically quick, but a wider plan of becoming cloud-native is missing and there is no desire for scale.